PedroMarianoAlmeida/next-material-ui-components/README.md

-This is a Next.js + Material UI + Prettier + TypeScript Project
+This is a List of React Component that I use in my Next.js + Material UI + Prettier + TypeScript Project

 ## Install dependencies